dataesr/teds/doc_network/teds.md

 ![IPCC first model results - Confusion Matrix](./images/teds_ipcc_model.png) _Confusion matrix showing the performance of the first IPCC model._

-When a publication is identified as "IPCC-like," a second model is applied to classify it into the appropriate working group.
+When a publication is identified as "IPCC-like", a second model is applied to classify it into the appropriate working group.
 The second model predicts which working group the publication is most likely associated with.

 ![IPCC second model results - Confusion Matrix](./images/teds_ipcc_model_wg.png) _Confusion matrix illustrating the performance of the second IPCC model, which categorizes publications by working group._